Gretna honors John Rhodes for 50 years as voice of Dragons' sporting events

 “I had surgery for plantar fasciitis and I couldn’t climb the stairs to get up into the press box at our old football field," Rhodes said.

-Gretna honored his dedication behind the mike last week at halftime of the Dragons’ boys basketball game with Omaha Westside.
+Gretna honored his dedication earlier this month at halftime of the boys basketball game with Omaha Westside.
 The Dragons presented the retired math teacher with a gold-painted microphone on a stand.

-Besides announcing the starting lineups and making announcements, at basketball games Rhodes is the official scorer.
+Besides the starting lineups and other announcements at basketball games, Rhodes is the official scorer.

 “Tom Leahy was the boys coach and asked me if I could do a scorebook.
 I said sure," Rhodes said.
 “Part of your job as being the scorekeeper was you introduced the starting lineups.
 Well, that’s no big deal.
 Not that tough to do.
 All you have to do is not stutter.”